bilal-chughtai/site/src/rmu.md

 Looking inside the model also reveals that ablating the "junk" direction from the RMU model makes its activations look more similar to those of the baseline model:

 ![](img/rmu/welw2uthm0rlkfcoucwq.webp)
-_Ablating the "junk" direction from the RMU model restores most activation similarity with the baseline model._
+<center>_Ablating the "junk" direction from the RMU model restores most activation similarity with the baseline model._</center>

 ![](img/rmu/b4qgknseyye8gn9l7jak.webp)

-_Ablating the "junk" direction from the RMU model yields activation norms that look similar to those of the baseline model._
+<center>_Ablating the "junk" direction from the RMU model yields activation norms that look similar to those of the baseline model._</center>

 # Does directional ablation recover unlearned knowledge?